dotnet/runtime/docs/design/features/host-startup-hook.md

 surface to any managed code that happens to have access to the startup hook dll.
 However, the feature will also work if the type is `public`.

-### Linker unfriendly
+### Incompatible with trimming

 Startup hooks are disabled by default on trimmed apps.
-The usage of startup hooks on a trimmed app is potentially dangerous since these could make use of assemblies, types or members that were removed by the linker, causing the app to crash.
+The usage of startup hooks on a trimmed app is potentially dangerous since these could make use of assemblies, types or members that were removed by trimming, causing the app to crash.